ActianCorp/df-stringtemplate-runner/README.md

     mvn clean install

+You can update the version number by running

+    mvn org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion=version

+where version is of the form x.y.z or x.y.z-SNAPSHOT.

 ## Using the StringTemplate Runner with the DataFlow Engine

 The build generates a JAR file in df-stringtemplate-runner/stringtemplate-op/target called stringtemplate-op-0.0.1-SNAPSHOT.jar which can be included on the classpath when using the DataFlow engine.